 For more see our Dam Square map and guide.

 Leidseplein - At the end of the Leidsestraat shopping street can be found the Leidseplein, the bustling entertainment hub of Amsterdam.
 Its name derives from the city of Leiden.
 The square and surrounding area has scores of cafés and restaurants.

 During the summer the entire western side is filled with outdoor terrace seating attracting a mix of locals and tourists.
 This side is dominated by the imposing neo-Renaissance Stadsschouwburg (Municipal Theatre) built in 1894 and home of the city's main theatre company, Toneelgroep Amsterdam.
-At the side of the building is the Last Minute Ticket Shop which sells half price on-the-day theatre tickets from 1200.

 Just beyond the western side of Leidseplein is the Melkweg concert and theatre venue.